 August 2003 – February 2004.
 Bentley-Monarch and City staff prepared responses to DEIR public comments; field meetings were conducted and applications for State and Federal resource & wildlife agency permits were filed.
 Updated and focused biology and wetland delineation studies were completed.
 Hydrology and landscape plans were revised for new water quality BMPs.
 Meetings with City engineering and finance staff to initiate the Zone 15 LFMP(C) Amendment.
 The process included numerous Zone 15 property owner meetings and negotiations through 2004/05 and formulation of the Zone 15 Cost-Sharing Agreement / August 2005 MOU.

 June 2003.
-Bentley sold the contiguous “Lubliner” property to Bepton & Dartford (a friendly ownership) to (i) secure critical College Blvd. right-of-way, (ii) accommodate lot line adjustments to conform to College Blvd., (iii) create additional lots, and (iv) create mitigation opportunities.
+Bentley sold the contiguous “Lubliner” property to Bepton & Dartford (a friendly ownership) to (i) secure critical College Blvd. right-of-way, (ii) accommodate lot line adjustments to conform to College Blvd., (iii) create additional lots, and (iv) create mitigation opportunities for Zone 15 projects.

 2002 – July 2003.
 The City Council authorized preparation of the Cantarini-Holly Springs joint EIR in Feb.
 2002 and approved the EIR consultant contract in September.
 The EIR public scoping meetings were conducted in October, after which Bentley-Monarch completed supplemental environmental studies and project design modifications to further reduce project impacts.
 The Draft EIR was circulated for public review in early 2003.

 2001.
 In July Bentley-Monarch filed a revised Cantarini Ranch TM Application consisting of 105 half-acre lots and a joint 100-unit MF site (“MDR”) on the adjacent Holly Springs property.
 The revised application included reduced grading, increased slope contouring, larger riparian setbacks and open space buffers as well as greater landscape buffers; archeological sites were mitigated with artifacts collected.
-Public controversy in connection with the Habitat Management open space plan increased as a result of the City’s golf course planning conflict with Coastal Commission.
-As a consequence, the City required a new joint development plan and application for the Cantarini and Holly Springs properties, including an Environmental Impact Report.
+Public controversy in connection with Carlsbad’s Habitat Management open space plan intensified as a result of the City’s “Carlsbad Crossings” golf course development planning conflict with Coastal Commission.
+As a consequence of heightenedpublic opposition to development, the City required a new joint development plan and application for the Cantarini and Holly Springs properties, including an Environmental Impact Report.

 2000.
 Bentley-Monarch filed the first formal Cantarini Ranch Tentative Map Application in January.
 By April it became clear the City, contrary to earlier indications, would only support a rural residential development plan consistent with the Sunny Creek Specific Plan (SP191). in October, Bentley-Monarch filed its new “rural estate” TM application showing 115 half-acre lots on Cantarini Ranch and a joint 100 unit MF site on the adjacent Holly Springs property.